2004Scape/Server/README.md

 Java is required for RuneScriptCompiler.jar, our content language compiler.

-You can download RuneScriptCompiler from the [#dev-resources](https://discord.com/channels/953326730632904844/1125601647574396978) Discord channel.
+You can download RuneScriptCompiler from [our public Git releases](https://github.com/2004scape/RuneScriptCompiler/releases) or the [#dev-resources](https://discord.com/channels/953326730632904844/1125601647574396978) Discord channel.
 Place the jar file in the root directory of the project.

 RuneScriptCompiler is not yet open-source, sorry for any inconvenience.